r7uaz0n/jekyll-now/_posts/2017-5-16-Tuesday-May-16th.md

 ## My next goals:

-- Solve last problem from _Loop Warmup HW_
+- Continue to work on and try to finish _Loop Warmup HW_
 - Catch up on past HW
 - Review some math
 - Continue to practice JS